 Kathy Reither of Northampton County shared her distressing experience with Curtis Total Service.
 She contacted the company when her furnace was malfunctioning, only to be bombarded with false claims.
 “Curtis Total Service made all these claims,” Kathy recounted.
 “All these things that were wrong with my furnace, that if he even tried to clean my furnace, it was going to crumble.
 All lies.”

-The suit alleges that Curtis Total Service also engaged in several additional violations of the Pennsylvania Unfair Trade Practices and Consumer Protection Law and the Home Improvement Consumer Protection Act, including deceptive advertising, failure to complete home improvement contracts in a workmanlike manner, and making false statements to consumers about the financing offered were among the alleged violations.
+The lawsuit alleges that Curtis Total Service violated several consumer protection laws, including the Pennsylvania Unfair Trade Practices and Consumer Protection Law and the Home Improvement Consumer Protection Act.
+Deceptive advertising, failure to complete home improvement contracts properly, and making false statements about the financing offered were among the alleged violations.

 Seeking Justice for Victims